tjcunliffe/twitter-proxy/readme.md

 }

 Since proxy is storing state in Redis - you may also want to change default Redis address (it's looking for Redis instance on localhost:6376.
-You can override this by providing flag during startup:
+You can override this by exporting environment variable: export RedisAddress=somehost:6379
-./twitter-proxy -redis-address="someotherhost:9999"

 or max Redis connections in the pool (10 is default number):
 ./twitter-proxy -max-connections=20